Skip to main content

 • Sentry error logs: PII is redacted on a best-effort basis (email, phone, token patterns stripped).

-• Breach notification: If we suffer a data breach, we'll notify affected customers within 72 hours per California law.
+• Breach notification: If we suffer a data breach, we'll notify affected customers in the most expedient time possible and without unreasonable delay, consistent with California Civil Code §1798.82 (and within 72 hours where the GDPR applies).

 10. Children